-Name Plan Name Registrant Contributions in Last Fiscal Year (\$) te Balance at al Year End (\$) Anderson L. Smith Supplemental Executive Retirement Plan - \$ 8,414
+Name Plan Name Registrant Contributions in Last Fiscal Year (\$) Aggregate Balance Last Fiscal Year End

+Anderson L. Smith Supplemental Executive

+Retirement Plan \$ 8,4 414

 Potential Post-Termination Benefits

 Payments Made Upon Termination for Cause.
 Under the terms of the employment agreement with Mr. Smith, if Mr. Smith is terminated for cause, he will receive his base salary through the date of termination and retain the rights to any vested benefits under the Jefferson Federal tax-qualified plans.
 In addition, Mr. Smith will retain all vested benefits under the supplemental executive retirement plan.